-Li Choo created opportunities for herself; by enabling herself, she eventually landed the position of Manulife’s Chief Customer Officer and Head of Bancassurance Marketing.
-In her role, she continues to strive to eliminate gender biases and discrimination.
+Li Choo created opportunities for herself; by enabling herself, she eventually landed the position of Manulife’s Chief Customer Officer and Chief Transformation Officer respectively.
+In her roles, she continues to strive to eliminate gender biases and discrimination.

 The New Savvy: Tell us more about your story/background.
 How have your past experiences led you to become who you are today?

 Li Choo: I grew up in a very traditional Peranakan family where none of the married women worked in an office or corporate environment – their jobs were to run the household.
 When I was growing up, I always noticed the women in my household being multi-taskers, very detail-oriented, having an opinion about almost everything and making most of the decisions at home.